muchojp/NakaMetPy/README.md

 ```
 Nakamura, Y. (2024).
 NakaMety (Version xxxx.x.x) [Software].
 Chiba, Japan. https://github.com/muchojp/NakaMetPy
 ```
-Note: The version number xxxx.x.x should be set to the version of NakaMetPy that you are using.
+**Note**: The version number xxxx.x.x should be set to the version of NakaMetPy that you are using.

 ## Update plans
 Next(`2024.x.0` or later):
- - テストケースの追加
+ - No planned

 To Do:
  - `wrfon`オプションの廃止